apjanes/lemon-exercise/README.md

 The command will also launch a browser which points at https://localhost:4000/.
 This will require a refresh once the application has built successfully.

 # Usage
-Once the application is running, view it in a web browser at https://localhost:4000/.
-On initial load you will be redirected to a Login screen where you can proceed to login.
-For this exercise there are two available, hardcoded logins:
+OOnce the application is running, open a web browser and navigate to `https://localhost:4000/`.
+On first load, you’ll be redirected to a Login screen where you can authenticate using one of the two predefined accounts:

 ```
 [